apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 - use ` zabbix-java-gateway ` for monitoring java apps.
 You need to set config of ` javaGateWay & StartJavaPollers `  inside zabbix_servevr.conf file
 - For an API health chcek, we use ` web-scenario ` , If there is an API that we want to request for some data, we need to use ` HTTP AGENT `
 - Zabbix Server can't have load balancing but can be fail telorant.
 We can have passive zabbix servers for disaster
+- For configuring SAML authentication based SSO we need to go to ` /etc/zabbix/web/zabbix.conf.php `

 ## Commands
 - ` $ zabbix_serevr -R config_cache_reload `